B-Artech/Spread-Watchlist/README.md

 # Equity Watchlist

-Spread watchlist is commonly used by professional equity traders to generate stock ideas.
+Spread watchlist is commonly used by equity traders to store themes ideas.
 Therefore, I decided to build one using the Alpha Vantage financial market data API.

 ## Table of Contents